zoep/PL2/homework7/README.md

 1. Extend the type checker to handle recursive functions and references.
    (TODO 1, file `src/MiniML/Typechecking.hs`, 20 points)
-2. Write an environment-base interpreter that supports all MiniML operations and accurately implements the semantics of MiniML.
+2. Write an environment-based interpreter that supports all MiniML operations and accurately implements the semantics of MiniML.
    (TODO 2, file `src/MiniML/Typechecking.hs`, 30 points)
 3. Test your definitions using QuickCheck.